tshepang/blog/content/2009-review.md

 who plays the more quiet of the classmates, one with scar on face.
 Oh man, why do people have to look and be like her.
 Damn!

+My favorite performance is that of Rosalind Pike, who plays a mentally challenged lover in *An Education*.

 [District 9]: @/district-9.md
 [Inglourious Basterds]: @/inglourious-basterds.md